Enlightened Activities Program

 • Language Team Lead

-• Provide technical and/or help desk support
+• Provide regular technical and/or help desk support

 • Project manager